 It’s a Wonderful Life has proven surprisingly popular and is one of those that can legitimately be called an American classic.
 The basic concept was directly copied in other films, most notably Mr Destiny (1990), Richie Rich’s Christmas Wish (1998), The Family Man (2000), It’s a Very Muppet Christmas Movie (2002), You Wish!
-(2003) and Shrek Forever After (2010), wherein underachievers and the dissatisfied are shown alternate paths their life may have taken.
+(2003), Shrek Forever After (2010) and Touchback (2011), wherein underachievers and the dissatisfied are shown alternate paths their life may have taken.
 It Happened One Christmas (1977) was a disappointing remake, which interestingly changed the sexes, casting the James Stewart character with Marlo Thomas and with Cloris Leachman as Clara/Clarence, while Orson Welles proved the show-stealer as Potter.
 The tv movie Clarence (1990) was a sequel that continued the adventures of the guardian angel Clarence, now played by Robert Carradine.

 Frank Capra’s other films of genre interest are Lost Horizon (1937), concerning the discovery of a lost Himalayan valley where an untroubled life is able to prolong aging; and the Grand Guignol comedy Arsenic and Old Lace (1944).